genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/01_process.md

 ```

-More information on processes can be found [here](/server/configuring-runtime/processes/)
+You can find more information on this subject in our reference page on the [**-process.xml**](/server/configuring-runtime/processes/) file.